3ugen/restaurant-reviews/README.md

 ## Project Description

-A basic app that uses a filter to display restaurants by type and neighbourhod.
+A basic app that uses a filter to display restaurants by type and neighbourhood.

 ## Code dependencies